 - Crib or bassinet.
 I used both, starting with the bassinet until my babies outgrew it and slept in the crib.
 A crib that converts into a toddler bed works well.

 - Mattress.
-Get a high-quality waterproof crib mattress, especially if you plan to convert the crib into a toddler bed (the mattress can be used for that bed as well).
-You can always wash your fitted crib sheets, but you can’t wash your mattress.
-This is why a waterproof crib mattress is a must.
-You don’t want to ruin your mattress with pee, poop, sweat or vomit (because these will all happen!).
+Get a high-quality crib mattress, especially if you plan to convert the crib into a toddler bed (the mattress can be used for that bed as well).

-- Waterproof fitted sheets.
+- Fitted sheets.
 These fitted sheets slip right over the mattress like a regular sheet.
 Then you fit another regular sheet over that and you’re set.

 - Crib sheets.
 Get at least two crib sheets so you can have one ready to go while the other is soiled and getting washed.